Shea Groom: Early life

-Collegiate career
+College career

 Groom played collegiate soccer with Texas A&M Aggies.
 She capped a decorated college career with 16 goals and seven assists in 26 matches in 2014.
 She ranked third in the Southeastern Conference and 19th in the nation for goals, which helped her win the SEC Offensive Player of the Year award.
 She recorded 41 goals and 25 assists in 84 career matches for the Aggies.

 Club career

-FC Kansas City, 2015–2017

 Groom was selected by FC Kansas City as the 12th overall pick of the 2015 NWSL College Draft.
 She made her debut for Kansas City against Sky Blue FC on April 12, 2015.

-Shea scored her first goal for Kansas City in a 0–2 win over Houston Dash on May 2, 2015.
+She scored her first goal for Kansas City in a 0–2 win over Houston Dash on May 2, 2015.
 Groom was named Player of the Week for week 13 of the 2015 National Women's Soccer League season after recording one goal and two assists against the Boston Breakers.
 She was also named the team's rookie of the year for 2015.
 Groom appeared in the 2015 NWSL Championship game as a second-half substitute, FC Kansas City won the Championship with a 1–0 win over the Seattle Reign.

-Sky Blue FC, 2018

 On December 29, 2017, it was announced that Utah Royals FC had traded Groom along with teammate Christina Gibbons to Sky Blue FC and the no. 4 overall selection in the 2018 NWSL College Draft.
 The New Jersey club has acquired the players in exchange for the defender Kelley O'Hara, midfielder Taylor Lytle and the no. 25 overall pick in the 2018 NWSL College Draft.

-Reign FC, 2019

 On January 15, 2019, Reign FC acquired Groom from Sky Blue FC.

-Houston Dash, 2020–2023

 On February 3, 2020, Houston Dash acquired Groom, Megan Oyster, and a conditional draft pick from Reign FC in exchange for Sofia Huerta and Amber Brooks.

-Chicago Stars, 2024–present

 Groom signed with the Chicago Red Stars (later named Chicago Stars FC) in January 2024.
+She recorded 31 appearances and 2 goals across two seasons before departing from Chicago at the end of 2025.

+In January 2026, Groom signed with USL Super League club Carolina Ascent.